 It’s that time of year when our fresh-faced and newly minted interns start working as real doctors!
 Congratulations on making it this far and becoming a junior doctor.
 Medical school is an achievement and you should be very proud of your work thus far.
 Here I’m going to share some of the things I wish I had known when becoming a junior doctor, or things that have made my life easier over my working life so far.

 Being a doctor is such a wonderful privilege and a career that can provide you endless satisfaction.
-As you embark on your career, it can all seem so overwhelming.
-Likewise if you’re making another important leap, such as to being a Registrar.
+However, as you embark on your career, it can all seem so overwhelming.
+Likewise, if you’re making another important leap such as to being a Registrar.
 It’s exciting and scary all at once.

-Being open minded is very important as a junior doctor.
-For your patients, be open to the fact that they may have a reason for skipping clinic, not understanding you or having different world views to you.
+For your patients, be open to the fact that they may have a reason for skipping clinic, not understanding you, or having different world views to you.
 One of the great things about our profession is that you get to meet people from all walks of life and from every background.

 For yourself, be open about what you might experience.
 The term may not be as bad you think it will.
 Perhaps you wanted to be a surgeon but would really rather be an emergency physician.
 Go into every job with eyes wide open because not only will you learn things that will always be useful, you just may stumble upon your passion in medicine.

 Work-life balance is not just about family and children.
 Being a doctor with friends, hobbies and just good old sleep-ins will make you a well-rounded clinician.
 You need to be as fit and healthy as you can be to be able to do your best work.
 Being chronically sleep-deprived does not help this.

 Having friends is so important.
 You’ll need a support system and a way to debrief.
 You need people to have fun with to make you a happy human.
 Medicine lumps you with some difficult times and it’s important to maintain a human connection.